-The Endocrine Society Guidelines recommends that the diagnosis of hypertriglyceridemia be based on fasting serum triglyceride levels and defines TG levels of 150 to 199 mg per dL as mild hypertriglyceridemia; 200 to 999 mg per dL as moderate; 1,000 to 1,999 mg per dL as severe; and 2,000 mg per dL or greater as very severe hypertrialyceridemia.
-The screening for elevated triglyceride levels for all adults is recommended as part of a lipid panel at least every five years.
-These quidelines recommend against the routine measurement of lipoprotein particle heterogeneity.
-The guidelines also recommend screening patients with hypertriglyceridemia for secondary causes (medications, alcohol use, endocrine diseases, renal disease, liver disease) and that patients with primary hyperlipidemia be evaluated for family history of dyslipidemia and CVD.
-The guidelines recommend the use of non-HDL-c (goal 30 mg/dl higher than the LDL-c goal) for both risk stratification and as a target for therapy in patients with moderate hypertriglyceridemia.
+The Endocrine Society Guidelines recommend that the diagnosis of hypertriglyceridemia be based on fasting serum triglyceride levels and defines TG levels of 150 to 199 mg/dL as mild hypertriglyceridemia; 200 to 999 mg/dL as moderate; 1,000 to 1,999 mg/dL as severe; and 2,000 mg/dL or greater as very severe hypertrialyceridemia.
+The screening for elevated TG levels for all adults is recommended as part of a lipid panel at least every five years.
+These guidelines recommend against the routine measurement of lipoprotein particle heterogeneity.
+The guidelines also recommend screening patients with secondarv hypertriglyceridemia for causes (medications, alcohol use, endocrine diseases, renal disease, liver disease) and that patients with primary hyperlipidemia be evaluated for family history of dyslipidemia and CVD.
+The guidelines recommend the use of non-HDL-c (goal 30 mg/dL higher than the LDLc goal) for both risk stratification and as a target for therapy in patients with moderate hypertriglyceridemia.
 Initial treatment of patients with mild to moderate hypertriglyceridemia should include lifestyle therapy.
 For patients with severe to very severe hypertriglyceridemia, dietary modifications in combination with drug treatment should be considered.
 A fibrate is recommended as a first-line agent in patients with severe or very severe hyperlipidemia (8).

-AmericanAssociationOfClinicalEndocrinologists (AACE) Guidelines
+American Association Of Clinical Endocrinologists (AACE) Guidelines

 Similar to other guidelines, the AACE clinical practice guidelines recommend evaluating all adults >20 years of age for dyslipidemia every 5 years for risk assessment with a fasting (9 to 12-hour fast) lipid profile.
 In addition, it recommends more frequent assessments for patients with a family history of premature CVD.
-However, unlike other guidelines, AACE also recommends Apo B measurements to assess for residual risk in patients with increased TG levels (>150 mg/dl) or low HDL-c levels (< 40 mg/dl).
-TG levels less than 150 mg/dl are defined as normal, 150 - 199 mg/dl as borderline high, 200 - 499 mg/dl as high, and levels >500 mg/dl or greater as very high, and AACE recommends maintaining TG levels less than 150 mg/dl.
-Fibrates are recommended for the treatment of severe hypertrialyceridemia (>500 mg/dl) and lifestyle changes including physical activity, weight loss, and smoking cessation are recommended as first line therapy in moderate hypertriglyceridemia (61).
+However, unlike other guidelines, AACE also recommends Apo B measurements to assess for residual risk in patients with increased TG levels (>150 mg/dL) or low HDL-c levels (< 40 mg/dL).
+TG levels less than 150 mg/dL are defined as normal, 150 - 199 mg/dL as borderline high, 200 - 499 mg/dL as high, and levels >500 mg/dL or greater as very high, and AACE recommends maintaining TG levels less than 150 mg/dL.
+Fibrates are recommended for the treatment of severe hypertriglyceridemia (>500 mg/dL) and lifestyle changes including physical activity, weight loss, and smoking cessation are recommended as first line therapy in moderate hypertriglyceridemia (74).
+For adults with hypertriglyceridemia and ASCVD or at increased risk of ASCVD, the use of eicosapentaenoic acid (EPA) is recommended in addition to statins, but not combinations of EPA and docosahexaenoic acid (DHA), and niacin use is strongly discouraged.
+There is insufficient evidence to support pharmacologic treatment recommendations for adults with severe hypertriglyceridemia (≥500 mg/dL) (75).

-American Heart Association (AHA) Statement on Triglycerides and Cardiovascular Disease
+American College of Cardiology (ACC) Statement on Triglycerides and Cardiovascular Disease